 How to Use the Quest Games Optimizer App

-In your Meta Quest VR headset, go to your Apps page and then go to the Unknown Sources page.
+In your Meta Quest VR headset, go to your Apps page and the Unknown Sources page.
 Here, you will see the Quest Games Optimizer app loaded.

 When you launch the app, it will only show you games that you already have installed on your headset.
 This is a good thing, so that you don’t have to search through hundreds of games which you don’t own.

 You can star a game so that it shows up in the Favorites tab later.